eliffkkurt/MyRoadmap/TensorFlow/README.md

 **Video:** [TensorFlow Tutorial 7 - More in Depth Example on Functional API](https://www.youtube.com/watch?v=gRRGr_tJnAA&list=PLhhyoLH6IjfxVOdVC1P1L5z5azs0XjMsb&index=7)

-### İçindekiler
+### Contents

 **Loading Dataset**

 **Preprocessing Dataset**

 **Creating Convolutional Neural Network**
-* Functional API kullanarak modeli oluşturduk.
-Birden fazla outputu olduğu için burada functional api kullanmak daha mantıklıydı.
+* We created the model using the Functional API.
+It was more logical to use the functional api here as it has multiple outputs.